paulthp/TP_NGS_ClownFish_Paul/readme.md

 _Download.sh_
-Download the reads for the study
+&nbsp;Download the reads for the study

 _FastQC.sh_
-Create an HTML file for each file of reads with the quality of sequences
+&nbsp;Create an HTML file for each file of reads with the quality of sequences

 _MultiQC.sh_
-Create one HTML file with the summary of the quality of all the files
+&nbsp;Create one HTML file with the summary of the quality of all the files

 _Trinity.sh_
-Assemble the reads of sequencing
+&nbsp;Assemble the reads of sequencing

 _Salmon.sh_
 quantify the expression of the transcripts